Priyanshu88/Pan-Card-Tampering-Detection-Streamlit-App/README.md

 ## :play_or_pause_button: Usage

-1. Open the app in your web browser.
+1. Open the app in your web browser through the provided link.
-2. Enter the required information in the input fields.
-3. Click the 'Predict' button to generate the prediction.
+2. Click on the "Choose an image file" button to upload an image of a PAN card.

-## :construction: Inputs
-Click on the link and reboot the tool or run locally and enter your:

-* Name: Name of the patient
-* Pregnancies: Number of times pregnant
-* Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
-* Blood Pressure: Diastolic blood pressure (mm Hg)
-* Skin Thickness: Triceps skin fold thickness (mm)
-* Insulin: 2-Hour serum insulin (mu U/ml)
-* BMI: Body mass index (weight in kg/(height in m)^2)
-* Diabetes Pedigree Function: Diabetes pedigree function
-* Age: Age (years)

-## :rocket: Outputs
+3. The app will process the image and display the original and processed image side by side.
+4. If any tampering is detected, the app will highlight the tampered area in red.
+5. The app will display a message indicating whether tampering was detected or not.
-The app will display one of the following messages:
+6. The app will also display the structural similarity index (SSIM) between the uploaded image and the reference image.

-* "Congratulations!
-[Name], you are not diabetic."
-* "[Name], we are really sorry to say but it seems like you are Diabetic.
-But don't lose hope, we have suggestions for you." along with a link to the Mayo Clinic's Diabetes Prevention page.

 ## :triangular_flag_on_post: Deployment and Notebook

 This tool has been deployed using [`Streamlit`](https://streamlit.io/).
 Learn about streamlit deployment [`here`](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app).
-Checkout the notebook repository [`here`](https://github.com/Priyanshu88/Diabestes-Prediction-Streamlit-App) from where the pickle file has been imployed in the tool.
+Checkout the notebook repository [`here`](https://github.com/Priyanshu88/Pan-Card-Tampering-Detection).

 ## :balance_scale: License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Priyanshu88/Diabetes-Prediction-Streamlit-App/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Priyanshu88/Pan-Card-Tampering-Detection-Streamlit-App/blob/main/LICENSE) file for details.